Quantification and Analysis of Layer-wise and Pixel-wise Information Discarding: Comparative studies

-We designed various experiments, in order to demonstrate the utility of the proposed metrics in comparing feature representations of various DNNs, analyzing flaws of network architectures, and diagnosing inner mechanisms of knowledge distillation and network compression.
-In experiments, we used our metrics to diagnose nine DNNs, including the AlexNet~\cite{CNNImageNet}, VGG-16, and VGG-19~\cite{VGG}, ResNet-20, ResNet-32, ResNet-44~\cite{ResNet}, and auto-encoders based on architectures of ResNet-20, ResNet-32 and ResNet-44~\cite{ResNet}.
-These DNNs were learned using the CIFAR-10 dataset~\cite{cifar} and the CUB200-2011 dataset~\cite{CUB200}.
+We designed various experiments, in order to demonstrate the utility of the proposed metrics in comparing feature representations of various DNNs, analyzing inner mechanisms of knowledge distillation, and network compression.
+In order to learn the parameter $\sigma$, we used the learning rate $1\times 10^{-4}$, and learned $\sigma$ for $100$ epochs.

-In all experiments for image classification, we used object images cropped by object bounding boxes for both training and testing, except for experiments of computing concentration in Fig.~\ref{fig:coherency} where images were cropped by the box of $1.5\,width\times 1.5\,height$ of the object.
+In all experiments for image classification, we used object images cropped by object bounding boxes for both training and testing, except for experiments of computing concentration in Figure~\ref{fig:SIDRUConcentration} where images were cropped by the box of { $1.5\,width\times 1.5\,height$} of the object, which was similar to~\cite{interpretableCNN}.
 For the computation of RU, all experiments used a decoder with six residual blocks.
-We added two transposed conv-layers to two parallel tracks in the residual block to enlarge the feature map.
-Considering the size of input feature of the decoder, we added transposed conv-layers to the first 2--4 residual blocks.
-We set $\alpha=1.5$ to determine $\lambda$ and set $\tau=0.01$ in all experiments.
+We have tested decoders with different architectures, \emph{e.g.} ResNet with different numbers of blocks.
+The decoder with six residual blocks had enough sophisticated architecture for feature inversion, and was relatively easy to learn.
+Thus, we used this decoder in experiments.
+To invert low-resolution features back to high-resolution images, we added two transposed conv-layers to two parallel tracks in the residual block to enlarge the feature map.
+Considering the size of the input feature of the decoder, we added transposed conv-layers to the first 2--4 residual blocks.
+The effects of { $\alpha$} and { $\tau$} is controlled by { $\beta$}, and Figure~\ref{fig:AlphaAndPerformance} (b) shows that a low value of { $\beta$} led to a low value of CID.
+For a specific { $\beta$}, the CID stably increased along with the number of blocks.
+Therefore, the selection of { $\beta$} did not affect the conclusion when we used CID to analyze DNNs.
+In the following experiments, we set { $\beta=1.5\times 10^{-4}$}.
+Figure~\ref{fig:SIDRUConcentration} visualizes the pixel-wise CID and RU for VGG-16 on the CUB200-2011 datasets.
+We also applied the CID to the U-Net~\cite{UNet} trained for segmenting neuronal structures in medical images as a real-world application.
+The U-Net is trained using images in the ISBI cell tracking challenge~\cite{ISBI}, and we visualized the pixel-wised CID in Appendix~\ref{appsec:visCID}.
+Appendix~\ref{appsec:visCID} also shows pixel-wise CID and RU for DNNs learned on the ImageNet dataset~\cite{ILSVRC15}.